Q: What is a Registered Massage Therapist?

-Upon graduating, they must pass 3 provincial written theory exams, an ethical exam, as well as a practical board exam in order to be licensed.
-Their regulatory body, The College of Massage Therapists of British Columbia, requires continuing education and upgrading of skills and knowledge annually in order to keep the "registered" status.
+Upon graduating, they must pass 3 provincial written theory exams, an ethical exam, as well as a practical board exam in order to be licensed and earn the "Registered" status.
+Their regulatory body, The College of Massage Therapists of British Columbia, requires continuing education and upgrading of skills and knowledge annually in order to keep their "regisetered status".

-A: Wellness Massage Providers at Kinetic Energy are educated individuals who hold a massage therapy diploma, but do not have their "Registered" status in BC.
+A: Non-Registered Massage / Wellness Massage Providers at Kinetic Energy are educated individuals who hold a massage therapy diploma, but do not have their "Registered" status in BC.

 Q: Why would an individual not be "Registered", if they completed the massage therapy program?